 If an individual holds a fluoroscopy supervisor and operator permit, four (4) of the 10 credits must be in radiation safety for the clinical uses of fluoroscopy.
 [17 CCR 30403(b)]

-If the renewal for your fluoroscopy permit is sent to an old address, or if it goes to a different address, it is frustrating and a nuisance.
+Don’t let your fluoroscopy permit be sent to an old address.
 Remember, keeping your information updated is your responsibility.

 Checking on the Status of Your Renewal Application